Bee Vang: Early life and education

 Vang was born in Fresno, California, four years after his Hmong parents emigrated from Thailand.
 He has five brothers and one sister.

 Vang resided in the Twin Cities area.
 He grew up in a neighborhood in Minneapolis that he described as "poor."
 He later lived in Robbinsdale, Minnesota.
-In his earlier years, he attended Webster Open, a middle school in Minneapolis where he took theater class.
-For his freshman year he attended Patrick Henry High School, and he was in the University of Minnesota's advanced program.
+In his earlier years, he attended Webster Open, a middle school in Minneapolis where he took theater classes.
+For his freshman year he attended Camden High School, and he was in the University of Minnesota's advanced program.
 He also attended Robbinsdale Armstrong High School in Plymouth, Minnesota.